jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Memory Wall
 .notes Gil Tene, CTO of Azul has a good presentation about this concept from a paper in 1994 on their website.
 Each Intel core has 6 execution units able to perform work during a cycle (loading memory, storing memory, arithmetic, branch logic, shifting, etc), but they need to be fed data very fast to take advantage of it.
-Note that it didn't happen because of RAM, but the Application Memory Wall does exist in other forms, like GC pauses - applications designed to minimize GC can hit the memory wall, but those are highly specialized.
+Note that it didn't happen because of RAM, but the Application Memory Wall does exist in other forms, like GC pauses - applications designed to minimize GC can hit the memory wall, but those are highly specialized (like those using the Disruptor).

 * CPUs are getting faster
 * Memory isn't, and bandwidth is increasing at a much slower rate
 * It was predicted that applications would become memory-bound by now
 * Didn't happen

-!SLIDE transition=blindY
-# Memory Controller
-.notes Memory controller were moved onto the processor die by AMD beginning with their AMD64 processors and by Intel with their Nehalem processors.

-* Handles communication between the CPU and RAM
-* Contain the logic to read to and write from RAM
-* Integrated Memory Controller

 !SLIDE transition=blindY
 # Non-Uniform Memory Access (NUMA)